nvidia-holoscan/holoscan-sdk/docs/examples/byom.md

 :::

 The example code already contains the plumbing required to create the pipeline above where the video is loaded by `VideoStreamReplayer` and passed to two branches.
 The first branch goes directly to `Holoviz` to display the original video.
 The second branch in this workflow goes through AI inferencing and can be used to generate overlays such as bounding boxes, segmentation masks, or text to add additional information.

 This second branch has three operators we haven't yet encountered.

-- <b>Format Converter</b>: The input video stream goes through a preprocessing stage to convert the tensors to the appropriate shape/format before being fed into the AI model.
+- **Format Converter**: The input video stream goes through a preprocessing stage to convert the tensors to the appropriate shape/format before being fed into the AI model.
 It is used here to convert the datatype of the image from `uint8` to `float32` and resized to match the model's expectations.<br><br>

-- <b>Inference</b>: This operator performs AI inferencing on the input video stream with the provided model.
+- **Inference**: This operator performs AI inferencing on the input video stream with the provided model.
 It supports inferencing of multiple input video streams and models.<br><br>

-- <b>Segmentation Postprocessor</b>: this postprocessing stage takes the output of inference, either with the final softmax layer (multiclass) or sigmoid (2-class), and emits a tensor with `uint8` values that contain the highest probability class index.
+- **Segmentation Postprocessor**: This postprocessing stage takes the output of inference, either with the final softmax layer (multiclass) or sigmoid (2-class), and emits a tensor with `uint8` values that contain the highest probability class index.
 The output of the segmentation postprocessor is then fed into the Holoviz visualizer to create the overlay.

 ## Prerequisites